 Prof. Xing was the recipient of the Leo M. Sullivan Teacher of the Year Award in 2014, the Scholar of the Year Award in 2010, and the Outstanding Women Award in 2011 of UMass Dartmouth.
-She was the recipient of the 2018 IEEE Region 1 Outstanding Teaching in an IEEE Area of Interest (University or College) Award, the 2015 ChangJiang Scholar award by the Ministry of Education of China, and the 2007 IEEE Region 1 Technological Innovation (Academic) Award.
-She was also co-recipient of the Best (Student) Paper Award at several conferences and journals.
+She was the recipient of the 2018 IEEE Region 1 Outstanding Teaching in an IEEE Area of Interest (University or College) Award, the 2015 ChangJiang Scholar award, and the 2007 IEEE Region 1 Technological Innovation (Academic) Award.
+She was also co-recipient of the Best Paper Award or Best Student Paper Award at several conferences and journals.

-Prof. Xing is an Associate Editor or Editorial Board member of multiple journals including Reliability Engineering & System Safety, and International Journal of Systems Science.
-She has served as program committee chair/co-chair/vice-chair and publication committee co-chair for several different international conferences, and technical program committee member for numerous international workshops and conferences.
-She is a senior member of IEEE (since 2007) and fellow of The International Society of Engineering Asset Management (since 2019).
+Prof. Xing has served as an Associate Editor or Editorial Board member of multiple journals, including for example Reliability Engineering & System Safety, IEEE Internet of Things Journal, and International Journal of Systems Science.
+She has served as program committee chair/co-chair/vice-chair and publications chair/co-chair for several different international conferences, and technical program committee member for numerous international workshops and conferences.
+She is a fellow of The International Society of Engineering Asset Management (since 2019) and a senior member of IEEE (since 2007).

 The complete CV is available upon request